iamjrbro/iamjrbro/README.md

 ### Hi there, I´m Julia 👋

 I'm 19 years old who started studying everything related to technology about 1 year ago.
-During this period, I´ve learn to work with analysis and development and Cloud Artificial Intelligence, especially in Microsoft and Google-related services.
+During this period I´ve learn to work with analysis and development, especially in Microsoft and Google-related services.
 As someone who is always focused on improving my skills, I became a System Analysis and Development's student and am in the first period of college.
 I am currently learning Python and C.